What Are The Best Bass Lures For Shore Fishing?

 Insect repellent is also essential, as mosquitoes and other bugs are often more active at night.

 For example, baitcasting or spinning reels with heavier lines may be necessary to cast larger lures or bait farther out into the water.
-Some anglers also use specialized lights, such as submersible LED lights, to attract baitfish and predatory fish to their fishing spot.
+Some anglers use specialized lights, such as submersible LED lights, to attract baitfish and predatory fish to their fishing spot.